COSC3020/tail-recursion-NolanNachbar/README.md

 Thus they are different.

-I did this entirely indepdently except for looking at the slides anf using the basic Fibonacci code from there.
+I did this entirely indepdently except for looking at the slides and using the basic Fibonacci code from there.
 I also modified the testcode from the Fibonacci-Invariants assignment.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.